JosefPelz/ISF_TouchDesigner/README.md

 Press esc to leave *perform mode*
 In *perform mode* you can use your mouse to pan the camera.

-The interactive_prescribed_velocity.toe expects you to go into *perform mode*.
+The interactive*.toe expect you to go into *perform mode*.
 The simulation will then react to mouse movement.

 Most relevant parameters can be found in the (red colored) *ISF* component under the *General* tab.